Purely Inseparable ring extensions

 \subsection{On purely inseparable extensions of rings}

-In this subsection, we choose one of the equivalent conditions that define Pauer's notion of special algebra, and we take it as our definition of purely inseparable extension.
-Then we review some basic properties and characterizations of these extensions, which will be used later.
+We choose one of the equivalent conditions that define Pauer's notion of special algebra, and we take it as our definition of purely inseparable extension.
+We then review some basic properties and characterizations of these extensions.